At Uniting Communities we take the privacy of your personal information seriously, and promote openness regarding how we handle this information.

 Uniting Communities supports and complies with the Information sharing guidelines for promoting safety and wellbeing (ISG) when there is a need to provide information to prevent an immediate and serious threat to personal safety.

-If you’d like to know more about how we handle your personal and sensitive information, download our Privacy and Personal Information Brochure (850kb) that explains this in more detail.
-It also includes a summary of each of the 13 Australian Privacy Principles in an easy-to-understand form.
+If you’d like to know more about how we handle your personal and sensitive information, please view our guide which explains this in more detail.